graphql/graphql-spec/rfcs/InputUnion.md

 However, when we want to submit data, we can't use an `interface` or `union`, so we must model around that.

 One technique commonly used to is a **tagged union** pattern.
-This essentially boils down to a "wrapper" input that isolates each type into it's own field.
+This essentially boils down to a "wrapper" input that isolates each type into its own field.
 The field name takes on the convention of representing the type.

 ```graphql
 mutation {